mahesh973/Python-Projects/Flask_app/README.md

 # Flask-Notes-App Tutorial
 ### This is a simple Notes Application in which you can create and delete notes from time to time.
-### This website includes all the login,logout and SignUp functionalities and notes will be stored in an Database.
+### This website includes all the login,logout and SignUp functionalities and notes will be stored in a Database.
-### Website preview can be seen in the bottom of this page
+### Website preview can be seen at the bottom of this page
 ## Setup and Installation

 ### 1. Install virtual environment wrapper (pip install virtualenvwrapper-win)